 The Interventional Radiology section at University of Rochester Medical Center has a 40 year history of education, innovation and research in IR.
 Many of our past trainees practice at prestigious organizations and thriving private and academic institutions around the USA.
 Some recent examples include programs at Mallinckrodt, Michigan, Chicago, Stanford, University of California, Duke and of course, our own programs at University of Rochester.

-Applications for the 2018 DR/IR Integrated Program will be accepted, through ERAS.
+Applications for the Interventional Radiology - Integrated Program are accepted through ERAS.

 What Makes Us Unique

 The University of Rochester/Strong Memorial Hospital offers a American College of Graduate Medical Education (ACGME) accredited five-year residency in interventional radiology.
 The residency program extends from Post Graduate Year PGY-2 through PGY-6.
 Successful completion of an ACGME approved clinical PGY-1 is necessary before commencing radiology training.
 A preliminary year in surgery is recommended.

 The radiology residency provides experience in general diagnostic radiology through sub-specialty areas of pulmonary, abdominal, emergency, neurological, musculoskeletal, and pediatric radiology.
 Skilled interpretation of magnetic resonance imaging, computed tomography, ultrasonography, nuclear medicine, and computed radiography is an important focus of the program.
 Training in women's imaging and radiation physics round-out a comprehensive 3-year diagnostic radiology curriculum which meets or exceeds American Board of Radiology (ABR) requirements.